nolanvray/ArduinoSoundProject/README.md

      - Use Isolation Forest to detect anomalies in data.
 Anomalies occur when the sound stays consistent for a while, or when there are sudden flucuations.
      - Analyze the data to find the loudest and quietist sound values of the most recent file, as well as a user specified date.
 All files from the specific date are analyzed and the extremes are returned.

+Here is a video showcasing this project running: (video here soon)
 # Software and Hardware Used
 |Tool|Suggestion|
 |-----|----------|